 In general, most bars will only require you to make the same few cocktails over and over again.
 And that number of cocktails usually ranges between 20-50 different recipes.

-To be an effective bartender for that venue, all you need to do is figure out what those cocktails are and commit them to memory.
+To be an effective bartender for your venue, all you need to do is figure out what those cocktails are and commit them to memory.
 That should solve most of your problems.

 So before we get into actual memory techniques, you need to find out what cocktails the bar you work for serves on a regular basis so you can memorize these recipes first.